 In 1940, renovation of the interior of the sanctuary took place.
 The inside seating was changed from a half round circle where the balcony went all the way around to two straight rows with the balcony in the back and the steeple was removed.

 In 1970, the current church was built on eight beautiful acres in Maplewood.
 It included a two level education wing.
 Some of the stained glass windows from the 1940 building were brought to the new building and have been restored so they could be displayed in the new building.
-In 1995, renovation of the sanctuary, narthex and additional rooms including the fellowship hall and Sunshine Preschool classrooms were added.
+In 1995, renovation of the sanctuary, narthex and additional rooms including the Fellowship Hall and Sunshine Preschool classrooms were added.
 In 2008, we burned the mortgage for the 1995 addition.

 From 21 members on September 20, 1885 to about 400 members in 2010, our church family has steadily grown.
-The strength and heart of Arlington Hills is its pastor and people – the continuum of worshippers from the first families down through the last 125 years.
+The strength and heart of our current church is its pastor and people – the continuum of worshippers from the first families down through the last 125 years.
 Charter members are still represented among us by the fifth and sixth generations.
 Many of our members have been with us fifty, sixty, seventy years or more and surprising numbers of their descendants have remained in our church.
 This is very unusual in these days of a very mobile society.

 We come together now as one family, not only Swedish-Americans but Americans enriched by many nationalities.
 So, in our diversity there is unity in the body of Christ.
 In our present church home is a prevailing symbol that exemplified this – the flame, part of the global United Methodist logo – reminding us of God’s eternal spirit and love which should consume and continue to unite us all through further decades of greatness.